sourcegraph/learn/posts/how-to-troubleshoot-js-syntax-error-missing-variable-name.md

 language='javascript'
 />

-We were able to still gesture towards the debugging functionality we intended but without using the reserved keyword so that we don't receive an error when we run this code.
+We were able to still gesture towards the debugging functionality we intended but without using the reserved keyword.
+This way, we don't receive an error when we run this code.

 ### Ending the previous line with a comma instead of a semicolon